imedu-vr/hubs-docs/aws_stack_scripts.md

 - There are different ways to provide parameters to this AWS CLI script, but I had issues with the space in the 'Offline - Temporarily shut off servers' setting.
 This JSON format was the only one that worked.
 - I'm sure you can also adjust this script for multi-server templates, probably you just try to run it (use a test stack!), and it will complain if you miss any parameters.

-Parameters:
+Usage:
 I added parameters for 3 common changes, but you can adjust the script to add more.
 You can even run this with a cron-job or automate it in a serverscript that scales your stack based on expected load.

--s:
+`./updatestack.sh -s my-hubs-stack -i t3.medium -m online`
-the stack name you want to update
+- s: the stack name you want to update
--i:
-change the instance type for the stack
+- i: change the instance type for the stack
--m:
-set stack to online or offline
+- m: set stack to online or offline

 ## Script Hubs Cloud stack personal edition (single server)
 ```
 #!/bin/bash
+# filename: updatestack.sh

 ## defaults
 stack=""